lil-lab/vgnsl_analysis/README.md

 ```

 ## Ackowledegement
-We would like to thank [Freda](https://ttic.uchicago.edu/~freda/) for making their code public and responding promptly to our inquiry on [Visually Grounded Neural Syntax Acquisition](https://ttic.uchicago.edu/~freda/project/vgnsl/) (Shi et al., ACL2019).
+We would like to thank [Freda](https://ttic.uchicago.edu/~freda/) for making their code (the code in this repo is largely borrowed from the original VGNSL implementation) public and responding promptly to our inquiry on [Visually Grounded Neural Syntax Acquisition](https://ttic.uchicago.edu/~freda/project/vgnsl/) (Shi et al., ACL2019).